Austerity-hit Greeks swap cars for sluggish trains

 As Greece slumped deeper into crisis this year, traffic on the Athens-Thessaloniki route surged after falling over the 2009-10 and 2010-11 periods, according to Trainose, the heavily indebted state monopoly which runs the network.

-Owned by Railway Organization of Greece (OSE), Trainose operates 500 routes on 2,500 km of railways slowed down by narrow tunnels and hundreds of kilometers of one-way tracks.
-It is due for privatization next year.
+Owned by Railway Organization of Greece OSE.L, Trainose operates 500 routes on 2,500 km of railways slowed down by narrow tunnels and hundreds of kilometres of one-way tracks.
+It is due for privatisation next year.

 Last December, the ailing company swung to a profit for the first time.
 In the first two months of 2012 - the latest earnings data available - it made a profit of nearly 142,000 euros, compared to a loss of 12.6 million euros a year earlier.

-The company is trying to modernize the rail network and Greeks predict the newfound appeal of trains is likely to continue as long as the country's economic troubles last.
+The company is trying to modernise the rail network and Greeks predict the newfound appeal of trains is likely to continue as long as the country's economic troubles last.